 NATURAL HAIR CARE IRL

 There are a trillion “natural” shampoo and conditioner options in the pharmacy aisle at Amazon/Whole Foods.
-A little known secret, supported in my personal experience from over three years of being shampoo and conditioner free, is that none of them are as good as plain old baking soda and apple cider vinegar.
+A little known secret, supported in my personal experience from over four years of being shampoo and conditioner free, is that none of them are as good as plain old baking soda and apple cider vinegar.

 All liquids everywhere have a pH.
 This includes human bodies.
 Our skin, which is also our largest organ, has a pH of 5.5.
 Our scalp has a pH in that range, slightly more acidic (lower numbers).
 You may be wondering, “Why is our skin acidic?”
 The short answer is: bacteria doesn’t grow super well in acidic environments.
 When we get used to putting shampoo & conditioner & styling products in our hair, which most of us do for many years, it can push our pH toward an imbalance.
 When our skin is unbalanced we become susceptible to different disruptions: too alkaline and we experience dryness and rashes, maybe even eczema.
 Too acidic and we experience acne breakouts.